bawmedical/clinical-calculation-api/docs/endpoints/dummy_data.md

 # Dummy Data

-Often when developing a health application, you need lots of clinically-plausible data to use for testing datat flows, user interfaces, and persistence validations.
+Often when developing a health application, you need lots of clinically-plausible data to use for testing data flows, user interfaces, and persistence validations.
 Unfortunately, unless you have access to a ready supply of this data, it can be hard to come by.
 In theory it's usually not hard to fake, after all it will often just be a Normal (Gaussian) distribution of data.
 But even so it can require a certain amount of clinical acumen and understanding to be able to make plausible results.

 This endpoint is currently limited to producing plausible blood glucose and HbA1c measurements for an average, clinically well Type 2 diabetic, returning plausible random blood glucose and HbA1c measurements.